Emergency Pediatric Dentist in Katy

-Kids Healthy Teeth accommodates emergencies during business hours, however if you would like to see an emergency pediatric dentist and it is after hours, please refer to the list below to learn what exactly to do.
+Kids Healthy Teeth accommodates emergencies during business hours, however if you would like to see an emergency pediatric dentist in Katy and it is after hours, please refer to the list below to learn what exactly to do.

 Toothache: Clean the area of the affected tooth.
 Rinse the mouth thoroughly with warm water or use dental floss to dislodge any food that may be impacted.
 If the pain persists, contact your child’s dentist.
 Do not place aspirin or heat on the gums or on the aching tooth.
 If the face is swollen, apply cold compresses and contact your pediatric dentist immediately.

 Cut or Bitten Tongue, Lip or Cheek: Apply ice to injured areas to help control swelling.
 If there is bleeding, apply firm but gentle pressure with a gauze or cloth.
 If bleeding cannot be controlled by simple pressure, call a doctor or visit the hospital emergency room.

 Knocked Out Permanent Tooth: If possible, find the tooth.
 Handle it by the crown only, not by the root.
 DO NOT clean with soap, scrub or handle the tooth unnecessarily.
 Inspect the tooth for fractures.
 If it is sound, try to reinsert it in the socket.
 Have the patient hold the tooth in place by biting on a gauze.
 If you cannot reinsert the tooth, transport the tooth in a save-a-tooth cup or in a cup containing milk.
 If the patient is old enough, the tooth may also be carried in the patient’s mouth (beside the cheek).
 The patient must see a dentist IMMEDIATELY!
 Time is a critical factor in saving the tooth.

 Knocked Out Baby Tooth: Contact your pediatric dentist during business hours.
 This is not usually an emergency, and in most cases, no treatment is necessary.